Go To Top

 Bodily injury liability

 Bodily injury liability (BIL) pays for serious and permanent injury or death to others should you cause a crash.
-If you have BIL insurance, your insurance company will not only pay for injuries up to the limits of your policy but it also will provide legal representation should you get sued.
+If you have BIL insurance, your insurance company will not only pay for injuries up to the limits of your policy but also provide legal representation should you get sued.

 Uninsured/underinsured motorist